 Setting up the persistence layer¶

-As discussed in previous chapters, it is the persistence layer which takes care of conserving domain objects.
-In this chapter we will describe the necessary steps for doing that.
+As discussed in previous chapters, it is the persistence layer that takes care of conserving domain objects.
+In this chapter, we will describe the necessary steps for doing that.

-It is important to get a grasp of the lifecycle of a domain object to fully understand the persistence layer.
-When instantiating a domain object we essentially store it in memory.
-At that time, it is in a transient, i.e. volatile, state.
-When TYPO3 delivered the rendered website the the allocated memory is freed up by PHP and may be overwritten with other data.
-Thereby the saved data will be lost together with the domain object.
+It is important to understand the lifecycle of a domain object to understand the persistence layer fully.
+When we instantiate a domain object, we essentially store it in memory.
+It is then in a transient (or volatile) state.
+When TYPO3 delivers the rendered website, PHP frees up this allocated memory.
+This means that the saved data will be lost and thus also the domain object.

-This chapter deals with the steps that have to be taken to make the data enclosed by a domain object persistent.
-Firstly, the domain objects have to be prepared to make them persistable by the underlying database.
-Most extensions get their input data through the backend, thus the input forms which receive the data have to be configured.
-Subsequently, the repositories are created which serve as an interface to the domain object.
+This chapter deals with the necessary steps to persist the data of a domain object.
+First, the domain objects have to be prepared to make them persistable in the underlying database.
+Most extensions get their input data from the Backend; thus, the input forms that receive the data must be configured.
+Subsequently, the repositories which serve as an interface to the domain object are created.

 you will see with the example extension SjrOffers.
-This extension
+This exemplary extension

-An example would be something like “Please show me all existing offers for a
+An example request would be something like, “Please show me all existing offers for a

 5-years child close to the town centre”.
 It should be possible to make such a

-request through the website, which should contain an input form.
+request through the website, containing an input form.
 This form then

 sends the request to the extension.
-There, the repository will compile the
+There, the Repository will retrieve the

 appropriate offers and send them back to the website.
-We will implement
+Thus, we will implement

 findDemanded($demand) in a final step to find those offers.